-The College employs 952 people (expressed as full-time equivalents), of whom 538 are teaching staff.
+The College employs 884 people (expressed as full-time equivalents), of whom 476 are teaching staff.

-The College enrolled approximately 20,000 students.
-The college's student population includes 6,039 16-to-18-year-old students and 12,777 adult learners, including 859 apprentices and 500 higher education students,
+The College enrolled approximately 17,978 students.
+The college's student population includes 7,321 16-to-18 year-old students and 10,657 adult learners, including 1,414 apprentices and 516 higher education students.

-The College has £24.298 million of net assets (including £30.400 million pension liability) and long-term debt of £16.726 million.
-Tangible resources comprise of 12 sites throughout Birmingham and The Black Country.
-There are two sites and one surplus building that the College has for sale.
+The College has £4.0 million of net liabilities (having taken account of a £37.5 million pension liability) and long-term debt of £13.5 million.
+During the year the College had tangible resources comprised of 12 sites throughout Birmingham and The Black Country.
+The College is reducing its overall estate including the disposal of sites in the Black Country and a reduction in leased premises.